spdx/spdx-spec/docs/serializations.md

 As only Elements have an spdxId, there is no "spdxId" key in these cases but an "@id" key.
 However, the value of "@id" serves the same function of identifying and referencing that object from within other objects.

-Last but not least, whenever you encounter a string where you would expect an object according to the SPDX-3 model, you can substitute that string with the object that has that string as its "spdxId" or "@id".
+Last but not least, whenever you encounter a string where you would expect an object according to the SPDX 3 model, you can substitute that string with the object that has that string as its "spdxId" or "@id".